 Alton/Godfrey Rotary Club Honors January Students of the Month

-Britta Moyer of Alton High School and Emily Bernhard of Mississippi Valley Christian School were honored as Students of the Month for January by the Alton/Godfrey Rotary Club at the Club’s regular meeting on January 13th at the Banquet Center.
+BRENDAN FERRELL of Alton High School and CAILIN DANIELS of Mississippi Valley Christian School were honored by the Alton/Godfrey Club as STUDENTS OF THE MONTH for JANUARY at the Club’s regular meeting at the Banquet Center on January 14th.

 Get The Latest News!